Codex: History

-From scrolls to codex
+From scrolls to codices

 Among the experiments of earlier centuries, scrolls were sometimes unrolled horizontally, as a succession of columns.
-(The Dead Sea Scrolls are a famous example of this format.)
+The Dead Sea Scrolls are a famous example of this format, and it is the standard format for Jewish Torah scrolls made to this day for ritual use.
 This made it possible to fold the scroll as an accordion.
 The next evolutionary step was to cut the folios and sew and glue them at their centers, making it easier to use the papyrus or vellum recto-verso as with a modern book.

-Traditional bookbinders would call one of these assembled, trimmed and bound folios (that is, the "pages" of the book as a whole, comprising the front matter and contents) a codex in contradistinction to the cover or case, producing the format of book now colloquially known as a hardcover.
-In the hardcover bookbinding process, the procedure of binding the codex is very different to that of producing and attaching the case.
+Traditional bookbinders would call one of these assembled, trimmed, and bound folios (that is, the "pages" of the book as a whole, comprising the front matter and contents) a codex in contradistinction to the cover or case, producing the format of book now colloquially known as a hardcover.
+In the hardcover bookbinding process, the procedure of binding the codex is very different from that of producing and attaching the case.

 Preparation

 The first stage in creating a codex is to prepare the animal skin.
-The skin is washed with water and lime but not together.
+The skin is washed with water and lime, but not together.
 The skin is soaked in the lime for a couple of days.
 The hair is removed, and the skin is dried by attaching it to a frame, called a herse.
 The parchment maker attaches the skin at points around the circumference.
 The skin attaches to the herse by cords.
 To prevent it from being torn, the maker wraps the area of the skin attached to the cord around a pebble called a pippin.
-After completing that, the maker uses a crescent shaped knife called a lunarium or lunellum to remove any remaining hairs.
+After completing that, the maker uses a crescent-shaped knife called a lunarium or lunellum to remove any remaining hairs.
 Once the skin completely dries, the maker gives it a deep clean and processes it into sheets.
 The number of sheets from a piece of skin depends on the size of the skin and the final product dimensions.
 For example, the average calfskin can provide three-and-a-half medium sheets of writing material, which can be doubled when they are folded into two conjoint leaves, also known as a bifolium.
 Historians have found evidence of manuscripts in which the scribe wrote down the medieval instructions now followed by modern membrane makers.
 Defects can often be found in the membrane, whether they are from the original animal, human error during the preparation period, or from when the animal was killed.
 Defects can also appear during the writing process.
 Unless the manuscript is kept in perfect condition, defects can also appear later in its life.